AdhamAbouaita/StockPredictor/README.md

-# Stock Price Forecasting with Prophet, MACD, RSI & Market Sentiment
+# Stock Price Forecasting with Prophet

 This Python script downloads historical stock data from Yahoo Finance, trains a forecasting model using Facebook's Prophet, and generates an interactive HTML plot of the forecast.